SESYNC-ci/advanced-git-lesson/docs/_slides/branch.md

 For example, many R packages are downloadable directly from the GitHub repository.
 Let's say the developer is testing out changes that she wants to push to GitHub so that other collaborators can see them.
 In that situation, it is ideal to create a branch.
-If the branch is pushed to the remote, it will be accessible to other collaborators but not to people that download the master branch.
+If the branch is pushed to the remote, it will be accessible to other collaborators but not to people that download the main branch.
 It's also a good idea to use branches to test out changes to websites hosted on GitHub Pages before going live.
 {:.notes}